RML 7-inch Armstrong Gun: Dutch Navy

 For rifled guns, the Dutch navy at first relied on national developments like the RML 16 cm No. 3.
 When the Dutch decided to build an armored fleet for home defense, they selected the RML 9-inch Armstrong Gun as its main armament.
 In this respect, they closely followed the Royal Navy, which at first mounted the RML 9-inch 12-ton gun as its main armament.

 For their unarmored steam frigates and corvettes, the Dutch at first continued to rely on 16 cm RML's.
 In 1869 the Dutch navy then adopted the RML 7-inch Armstrong Gun for some of its unarmored ships.
-Most of these where gunvessels which policed the Dutch East Indies.
+Most of these were gunvessels which policed the Dutch East Indies.
 E.g. the Pontianak-class gunvessels.